ipfs/ipfs-blog/src/_blog/ipfs-uri-support-in-curl.md

 **NOTE on HTTP redirects**

-The URI resolution in `curl` does not follow redirects by default and assumes the endpoint implements deserializing [path gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) or at the very least, the [trustless gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/).
+By default, the URI resolution in `curl` does not follow HTTP redirects and assumes the endpoint implements deserializing [path gateway](https://specs.ipfs.tech/http-gateways/path-gateway/), or at the very least, the [trustless gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/).
-When pointing `curl` at a [subdomain gateway](https://specs.ipfs.tech/http-gateways/subdomain-gateway) (like `https://dweb.link` or the `http://localhost:8080` provided by a local Kubo node) one has to pass `-L` in the curl command to follow the redirect.
+When pointing `curl` at a [subdomain gateway](https://specs.ipfs.tech/http-gateways/subdomain-gateway) (like `https://dweb.link` or the `http://localhost:8080` provided by a [local Kubo node](https://docs.ipfs.tech/how-to/command-line-quick-start/)) one has to pass `-L` in the curl command to follow the redirect.

 :::